awelotta/ambiguous-ideographic-description-sequences/README.md

 - `ambiguities-ids.tsv` IDS collisions among all characters from `./cjkvi-ids/ids.txt`, which uses encircled numerals for missing IDCs
 - `ambiguities-ids-no-ucs.tsv` same as above, but without UCS Column (i.e. GTJKV) information, which to my understanding represents regional/language variants.
+- `notes-on-unihan.md` personal notes I took on Han Unification by Unicode, stuff like what z-variants are

 Data is sourced from https://github.com/cjkvi/cjkvi-ids.
 Go there for more explanation and links.
 They credit the [CHISE project](https://www.chise.org) for `ids.txt`.